-This landscape, and the desire to engage the community with their local sites, brought together the Carbon Landscape Partnership is a 3.2-million-pound project funded by the National Lottery Heritage Fund.
+This landscape, and the desire to engage the community with their local sites, brought together the Carbon Landscape Partnership, a £3.2million project funded by the National Lottery Heritage Fund.
 The programme aims to help us to connect all our wonderful wildlife sites together so that we have a resilient landscape.
 It is the first major delivery project of the Great Manchester Wetlands.
-There are twenty-two different projects interwoven throughout the Carbon Landscape, in the heart of the Great Manchester Wetlands Nature Improvement Area, ranging from habitat restoration works to community group empowerment.
+Twenty-two different projects are being delivered throughout the Carbon Landscape, in the heart of the Great Manchester Wetlands Nature Improvement Area, ranging from habitat restoration works to community group empowerment.
 These projects are delivered by the Carbon Landscape Programme Team and the fourteen project partners.

 The Carbon Landscape project will bring together previous restoration achievements with new works without losing sight of the ground-breaking heritage that made the region famous.
 Its aim, to redesign our landscape with wildlife in mind.
 Creating a network of safe spaces for wild animals to move between.
 The Carbon Landscape is such an urban area we want to inspire people to see what wildlife is on their doorstep and to get involved.

 In a Nut Shell

 The project focuses on both natural and man-made heritage left behind after the closure of the Lancashire Coalfields, and other extractive industries such as peat and clay extraction.
 Our area was at the heart of the Industrial Revolution.
-It was the climate of the region, together with energy from both water and coal, it made an ideal location to modernise and expand the textile industry.
+The climate of the region, together with energy from both water and coal, made it an ideal location for innovation and the expansion of industry.

-As part of the Carbon Landscape Partnership’s quest to celebrate the area's hidden heritage, we are working with our partners to restore the natural landscape, while interpreting the historic use of the land to contribute to the United Kingdom's innovation during the Industrial Revolution.
-We are also training up volunteers in traditional conservation methods, such as coppicing, hedge laying and scything to enhance the Landscape and improve the community's connection with nature.
+As part of the Carbon Landscape Partnership’s quest to celebrate the area's hidden heritage, we are working with our partners and communities to restore the natural landscape, while interpreting the natural and social heritage of the area.

 The 3 Aims